 During the certificate order process, you have an Auto-Renew option that allows you to automatically renew the certificate 30 days before it expires.
 If you change your mind, you can update this setting after we issue the certificate.
 To do so, open the order's Order # details pane and check (or uncheck) Auto-Renew for the certificate order.

 Auto-Renew is disabled for a certificate order if the user who originally placed the order no longer has permission to renew the certificate (e.g., the user was deleted from the account).

-To prevent Auto-Renew interruptions, DigiCert recommends setting up a default user for the division's auto-renewal certificate orders.
-If you aren't using divisions in your account, set up a default user for your accounts auto-renewal certificate orders.
+To prevent Auto-Renew interruptions, DigiCert recommends setting up a default Auto-Renewal User for the division's automatic certificate renewal orders.
+If you aren't using divisions in your account, you can set up a default Auto-Renewal User for your account.
 See Set default user for auto-renewal orders.

-©2019 DigiCert, Inc. All rights reserved.
-DigiCert and its logo are registered trademarks of DigiCert, Inc. Symantec and Norton and their logos are trademarks used under license from Symantec Corporation.
+©2020 DigiCert, Inc. All rights reserved.
+DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.